 Jeff Buckley was born on November 17, 1966, in Anaheim, California.
 Buckley was the only son of Mary Guibert and Tim Buckley.
-His mother was a Zonian of mixed Greek, French, and Panamanian descent.
+His mother was of mixed Greek, French, and Panamanian descent.

-Since he was the son of cult songwriter Tim Buckley, Jeff Buckley faced more expectations and pre-conceived notions than most singer/songwriters.
+Since he was the son of cult songwriter Tim Buckley, Jeff Buckley faced more expectations than most singer/songwriters.
 Perhaps it wasn’t surprising that Jeff Buckley’s music was related to his father’s by only the thinnest of margins.
-Buckley’s voice was grand and sweeping, which fit with the mock-operatic grandeur of his Van Morrison-meets-Led Zeppelin music.
+Jeff Buckley’s voice was grand and sweeping, which fit with the mock-operatic grandeur of his Van Morrison-meets-Led Zeppelin music.

-Buckley began playing while in high school.
-Eventually, he moved to Los Angeles to study music; while he was there, he performed with several jazz and funk bands, as well as playing with Shinehead, a leader in the dancehall reggae movement.
+Buckley began playing music while in high school and eventually moved to Los Angeles to study music.
+In LA he performed with several jazz and funk bands, as well as playing with Shinehead, a leader in the dancehall reggae movement.
 A few years later, he moved to New York, forming Gods & Monsters with the experimental guitarist Gary Lucas.
-The band became a hip name, yet their lifespan was short.
-Buckley began a solo career playing clubs and coffeehouses, building up a considerable following.
-Soon, he signed a record deal with Columbia Records, releasing the Live at Sin-e EP in November of 1993.
-It received good reviews, yet they didn’t compare to the raves Buckley’s full-length debut, 1994’s Grace, received.
+Buckley then began a solo career playing clubs and coffeehouses, building up a considerable following.
+Soon, he signed a record deal with Columbia Records, releasing the Live at Sin-e EP in November of 1993 which received good reviews.

 I don’t really need to be remembered.